-- (2) Despite subsections (1) and (1A), a written order under subsection (1) or (1A) for the production of customer information by a financial institution, or access to customer information kept by a financial institution - (a) may only be made by a police officer of or above the rank of inspector, or an authorised person; and - (b) may require the financial institution to monitor any account of a customer of the financial institution for a period of time and provide such information relating to the transactions carried out in the account during that period.
+- (2A) Despite subsections (1) and (1A), a written order under subsection (1) or (1A) for the production of customer information by a specified institution, or access to customer information kept by a specified institution - (a) may only be made by - (i) a police officer of or above the rank of inspector; - (ii) an authorised person mentioned in paragraph (a) of the definition of "authorised person" in subsection (9); or - (iii) an authorised person mentioned in paragraph (b) of the definition of "authorised person" in subsection (9) who is investigating an offence under a specified law; and - (b) may require the specified institution to monitor any account of a customer of the specified institution for a period of time and provide such information relating to the transactions carried out in the account during that period.

-[19/2018] - (3) If any document or thing in the custody of the Postal Authority, a public postal licensee or the public parcel locker network operator is, in the opinion of the Public Prosecutor, required for any investigation, inquiry, trial or other proceeding under this Code, the Public Prosecutor may issue a written order to require the Postal Authority, public postal licensee or public parcel locker network operator, as the case may be - (a) to deliver that document or thing, at the time and place stated in the order, to a person stated in the order; or - (b) in the case of a document or thing that is in electronic form or is contained in or available to a computer to deliver a copy of that document or thing, at the time and place stated in the order, to a person stated in the order.
+[Act 5 of 2024 wef 01/08/2024] - (3) If any document or thing in the custody of the Postal Authority, a public postal licensee or the public parcel locker network operator is, in the opinion of the Public Prosecutor, required for any investigation, inquiry, trial or other proceeding under this Code, the Public Prosecutor may issue a written order to require the Postal Authority, public postal licensee or public parcel locker network operator, as the case may be - (a) to deliver that document or thing, at the time and place stated in the order, to a person stated in the order; or

-- (3A) Without limiting subsection (3), if any data in the custody of the Postal Authority, a public postal licensee or the public parcel locker network operator is, in the opinion of the Public Prosecutor, required for any investigation, inquiry, trial or other proceeding under this Code, the Public Prosecutor may - (a) issue a written order to require the Postal Authority, public postal licensee or public parcel locker network operator, as the case may be -
+(b) in the case of a document or thing that is in electronic form or is contained in or available to a computer - to deliver a copy of that document or thing, at the time and place stated in the order, to a person stated in the order.

-- (i) to authenticate the data; and - (ii) to produce the data, at the time and place stated in the order; or - (b) in the case of any data that is contained in or available to a computer issue a written order to require the Postal Authority, public postal licensee or public parcel locker network operator, as the case may be - (i) to authenticate a copy of the data; and - (ii) to produce a copy of the data, at the time and place stated in the order.
+- (3A) Without limiting subsection (3), if any data in the custody of the Postal Authority, a public postal licensee or the public parcel locker network operator is, in the opinion of the Public Prosecutor, required for any investigation, inquiry, trial or other proceeding under this Code, the Public Prosecutor may - (a) issue a written order to require the Postal Authority, public postal licensee or public parcel locker network operator, as the case may be - (i) to authenticate the data; and - (ii) to produce the data, at the time and place stated in the order; or - (b) in the case of any data that is contained in or available to a computer issue a written order to require the Postal Authority, public postal licensee or public parcel locker network operator, as the case may be - (i) to authenticate a copy of the data; and - (ii) to produce a copy of the data, at the time and place stated in the order.